Q&A - Are Smoked Lenses Legal?

 (c) must not be shielded, covered or obscured by any part of the vehicle or load or by dirt or other material.

-Chances are good that if you have used a spray coating of some sort to darken the lenses, you will be unable to remove the coating and will have to buy new lenses on top of it all.
+Chances are good that if you have used a spray coating of some sort to create the smoked lenses, you will be unable to remove the coating and will have to buy new lenses on top of it all.

-In many ways, doing this could turn out to be a very expensive mistake.
+In many ways, modding your vehicle with smoked lenses could turn out to be a very expensive mistake.
+Think twice before you do this.